-Not sure where to start?
-Use our library databases to find an interesting topic.
-These databases have lists of topics with helpful overviews and sources.
+Unsure where to begin?
+Our library databases can help you discover an interesting research topic.
+These databases offer a variety of topics along with useful overviews and sources.

 Library Databases for Choosing a Topic

-In Context: Opposing Viewpoints For current and controversial social issues.
-Pro/Con articles, articles from magazines, academic journals, newspapers; primary source documents, and statistics.
+Opposing Viewpoints Explore current and controversial social issues through pro/con articles, magazine pieces, academic journals, newspapers; primary source documents, and statistics.
 Click "Browse Issues" to see a list of topics.

-Issues and Controversies Information on current topics in politics, business, crime, law, energy, education, health, science, society, and culture.
+Issues and Controversies Find information on contemporary topics in politics, business, crime, law, energy, education, health, science, society, and culture.

-CQ Researcher Online In-depth research reports on current and controversial issues.
-Use "Browse Topics" or "Browse Reports by Date" to see lists of possible topics.
+CQ Researcher Online Access in-depth research reports on current and controversial issues.
+Use "Browse Topics" or "Browse Reports by Date" to explore potential topics.

-Keep your search simple.
-Enter basic terms for each aspect of your topic, such as “energy drinks and health.”
+Keep your search simple: Use basic terms related to your topic, such as “energy drinks and health.”

-To display the full article, click on the PDF icon, the "HTML Full Text" link, or the "Full Text Finder" icon.
+Access Full Articles: Click on the PDF icon, the "HTML Full Text" link, or the "Full Text Finder" icon to view the complete article.

-Print Books: Search the Library catalog to find books in the campus libraries.
-Use the “Place Hold” feature to reserve a book and/or have it sent to a different campus library.
+Print Books: Search the Library catalog to locate books in our campus libraries.
+Use the “Place Hold” feature to reserve a book or have it sent to a different campus library.

-Ebooks: Use the Waubonsee Library Ebook Search to find online library books.
-Read online 24/7.
+Ebooks: Use the Waubonsee Library Ebook Search to find online library books that you can read anytime, 24/7.

-Use Worldcat to search for books in other libraries worldwide.
-Submit Interlibrary Loan requests directly through Worldcat.
-If you need assistance, please contact us for help.
+Use Worldcat to search for books in libraries worldwide.
+You can submit Interlibrary Loan requests directly through Worldcat.
+If you need help, please contact us.

 Citations & Citing Sources